Monte9/react-native-ratings/README.md

 ## Try it out

-You can try it out with Exponent [here](https://exp.host/@monte9/react-native-star-rating).
+You can try it out with Exponent [here](https://expo.io/@monte9/react-native-ratings).

 ### Example

-Look at the [`expo_example`](https://github.com/Monte9/react-native-ratings/tree/master/expo_example) folder to run the expo app locally.
+Look at the [`example`](https://github.com/Monte9/react-native-ratings/tree/master/example) folder to run the expo app locally.

 ## Motivation

 One of my friends showed me [this](https://github.com/kartik-v/bootstrap-star-rating/) [Star Rating feature in Bootstrap](http://plugins.krajee.com/star-rating-demo-theme-default) and it looks really interesting.
 So I challenged myself to re-implement it in React Native.

+Followed by that, for `v3`, I recreated the Airbnb ratings component and added it to this repo, in case others find this useful.
+It works out of the box and is quite functional.

 Also this is my first [`npm module`](https://www.npmjs.com/package/react-native-ratings) :confetti_ball: